 - Human resources/personnel staff

 - Your bargaining representative/union

-To ask for a reasonable accommodation, you must disclose that you are a victim.
-Even though the NYC law requires employers to keep this information strictly confidential,
+To ask for a reasonable accommodation, you must disclose that you are a victim or survivor.
+The NYC law requires employers to keep this information strictly confidential.

 Q: What other resources are available to help?